|"Run, catch, whatever. I just get it done!"

 your running back will receive in the neighborhood of at least 20 carries per game, which increases their probability

 for a good statistical game, which in turn increases your fantasy points for your team (more touches equals more opportunities for fantasy points).
-However, some NFL
+However, many NFL

 teams use a Running-Back-By-Committee (RBBC), where the running backs split time and touches, drastically